 They are susceptible to wind erosion.

 Buckwheat hulls are lightweight and can be caught in the wind if it’s out in the open.
-Be aware that your nicely manicured landscape could quickly become less than impressive on a windy day.
+Be aware that your nicely manicured plants could quickly become less than impressive on a windy day.
 Keep your buckwheat hulls confined to areas where the wind can’t catch them.
+They’re popular for use in raised bed planters, as they’re protected from the wind.

 I learned the benefits of buckwheat hull mulch when I replaced my first buckwheat pillow’s filling.